MikeiLL/obliteration.com/_posts/2025-07-01-carbon-tech.md

 Read black lesbian writers as an antidote to the illusion of a multiple life sentences of whiteness.
 And those sentences feel like constapation.
 Or anxiety.
 With a side of pickled target-less animosity.

-Fucked me fucked you and fuck the fuck that fucked and fuck us up.
+Fucked me fucked you and fuck the fuck that fucked and fucks us up.

 Fuck.